AuroraÕs Tale

 Concern crossed AuroraÕs face as she remembered that Beni was inside The Lance, strapped down so tight he could barely twitch a finger, and so very vulnerable.

-And given the range of the average GAR, the Arions would barely need to set foot on SŽuch‹o Estak to provide that spark.
-The LanceÕs sole defense was its size; before SŽuch‹o EstakÕs huge towers, the ship might be simply too big for the Arions to recognize as a target.
+And given the range of the average GAR, the Aureans would barely need to set foot on SŽuch‹o Estak to provide that spark.
+The LanceÕs sole defense was its size; before SŽuch‹o EstakÕs huge towers, the ship might be simply too big for the Aureans to recognize as a target.

 It was a small hope, but one that she clung to, because there was absolutely nothing else she could do to protect her lover.